Lindsay Meyer-Clarke giving a dock talk

 Doug Welling: Doug started rowing at Bates College in Maine.
 He rowed for four years for Bates and the University of Otago, New Zealand prior to starting his coaching career.
 Doug has coached rowing at Middlebury College, University of California Santa Barbara, and is currently the head coach at Bowdoin College in Brunswick, ME.
 During the summer months, Doug coached with the US Junior National Team and at Maine Coast Rowing.
 His personal endurance journey has twice included the Ironman World Championships and most recently, the 100-mile Crazy Mountain Ultra in Montana.
 Doug loves all the time spent outdoors, especially with his family, wife and two kids.

 Astrid Wettstein: Astrid first began rowing at Rochester Rowing Club of Minnesota in 2005.
 She spent most of her high school career sculling and developed an affinity for small boat work.
 She rowed at Princeton for four years and during this time medaled with the team at 4 NCAA championships and won the Women’s Champ 8+ at the 2010 Head of the Charles.
 She also spent two of those summers training at Craftsbury as part of their GRP U23 program.
 She joined Austin Rowing Club as the novice girls head coach in the fall of 2020 and served as the varsity girls head coach from 2021-23.
-She is currently an assistant coach for Syracuse Women’s Rowing.
+She was an assistant coach for Syracuse Women’s Rowing from 2023-34, and is currently an assistant coach at Princeton.

 Steve Whelpley: Steve started his rowing career in Wisconsin at the Milwaukee Rowing Club, where he and his high school friends started up a junior program that traveled locally and gave them all a taste for the sport.
 From there, he rowed at Colby College and was a NESCAC all-academic honoree for two out of his four years.
 After college, he moved to Penn AC in Philadelphia to continue his pursuit of rowing with aims of making the National Team.
 After a few years in pairs and fours, Steve finally made the full-time switch to sculling in 2008.
 In his first year of sculling, he finished fourth at Olympic Trials in the single.
 Subsequent years brought Steve to many different clubs and coaches as he attempted to climb the sculling ranks: Penn AC, GMS, Potomac, NYAC, the Olympic Training Center in Chula Vista, and the National Team Training Center in Princeton.
 He selected for two World Cup teams in the double in 2009 and 2010.
 In 2012, he raced to a second place finish in the double at the 2012 Olympic Trials.
 From here, Steve found his way to Craftsbury to be a member of the inaugural GRP rowing team.
 While a member of the GRP, Steve was the U.S. Men's Single in 2013 and a member of the U.S. Men's Quad in 2014 that medaled at World Cup III in Lucerne.
 In 2016, Steve along with fellow GRP member Willy Cowles, won Olympic Trials in the double, but failed to qualify the boat internationally.
 After 2016, Steve turned the page to begin coaching full time by spending a year with his alma mater.
 Most recently, Steve has returned to Craftsbury as the head coach of the GRP.